 All participants must wear a certified bicycling helmet whenever they are on a bicycle as part of Crest Crank.
 Failure to wear a helmet is grounds for being removed from the course.

-For 2022: all participants will have a mask or other face covering that may need to be used when they are within enclosed spaces (shuttles), and when they are within 6 feet of other riders, other trail users and/or medical personnel/volunteers.
+For 2023: all participants may need a mask or other face covering that may need to be used when they are within enclosed spaces (shuttles), and when they are within 6 feet of other riders, other trail users and/or medical personnel/volunteers.
 Specific guidance will be provided the week before the ride based on Chaffee COunty Public Health guidance.
 Any individual who has registered for the event but is feeling sick or has a fever will NOT participate in the event.

 All participants are responsible for having adequate equipment to complete their chosen course safely.
 All participants are responsible for ensuring that their bicycle is in good working order before beginning the ride.
 Aid Stations and Safety Riders will be available throughout the ride to provide assistance.